-When teaching your client about staff behaviour as part of your manager training program, make it a point that when he or she hears a team member has acted inappropriately – to not assume something is the truth without fact-checking and doing research.
+When teaching your client about staff behavior as part of your manager training program, make it a point that when he or she hears a team member has acted inappropriately – to not assume something is the truth without fact-checking and doing research.

 Point out that jumping to conclusions can lead to innocent and valuable employees being punished or let go.

-Part of the manager’s strategy is to investigate, and gather information and facts carefully when he or she hears that there may have been inappropriate acts in the workplace.
+Part of the manager’s strategy is to investigate and gather information and facts carefully when he or she hears that there may have been inappropriate acts in the workplace.

-Let him or her know that a good place to start is by meeting with the staff member and to provide them with the opportunity to share their version of the events.
+Let him or her know that a good place to start is by meeting with the staff member and providing them with the opportunity to share their version of the events.
 The manager needs to ensure that he or she has gathered information from a range of sources before taking any action or coming to conclusions.

 3. Employee Skills

-One of their main goals as a leader should be to provide their team with the opportunity to implement development strategies, and inspire their team to challenge themselves to develop their capabilities and grow, which will drive the overall performance of their entire team.
+One of their main goals as a leader should be to provide their team with the opportunity to implement development strategies and inspire their team to challenge themselves to develop their capabilities and grow, which will drive the overall performance of their entire team.

-Teach the manager that providing access to professional development opportunities such as short training courses and embracing new technological changes will be highly valued by their team members but will also provide a positive contribution to the organisation with their enhanced skills and knowledge.
+Teach the manager that providing access to professional development opportunities such as short training courses and embracing new technological changes will be highly valued by their team members but will also provide a positive contribution to the organization with their enhanced skills and knowledge.

-This type of leader tends to believe they can do any task better than their employees, and this can definitely impact on their team’s motivation at the workplace.
+This type of leader tends to believe they can do any task better than their employees, and this can impact on their team’s motivation at the workplace.

 This trust will empower the team with their responsibilities and motivate them to strive for high levels of performance as they feel the responsibility of contributing to the success of the project.

-5. Workplace culture
+5. Workplace Culture